Essex High School (Vermont): Academics

 The school is accredited as a public secondary school by the New England Association of Schools and Colleges and by the Vermont Department of Education.
 EHS adjoins the Center for Technology, Essex, a technical and vocational school.
-Students can enroll concurrently in both high school and technical programs; approximately ten percent of students do so each year.
+The Center for Technology, Essex is one of the best ranked Technology centers in the state.
+The Center was visited by Education Secretary Linda McMahon in June of 2026, Prompting a small protest.
+Essex Students can enroll concurrently in both high school and technical programs; approximately ten percent of students do so each year.

 The school has accelerated programs in Mathematics, Science, Social Studies, English, French and Spanish; honors courses in English and Mathematics; and a selection of seventeen Advanced Placement courses.
 However, the school has repeatedly attempted to remove the Advanced Placement courses from its curriculum.
 The school also offers media and computer facilities.

 In 2008, EHS students earned the county's best math scores on the New England Common Assessment Program test.
 By 2021, however, the proficiency levels had significantly decreased; across all standardized testing, EHS ranked in the bottom 10% of the state in average math and ELA scores.

-Tuition was $11,900 in 2009-2010.
+Tuition was $18,000 in 2021-2022.
 This tuition was paid by towns sending students to this public school, sometimes from outside the school district.